PawelGerr/Thinktecture.Runtime.Extensions/README.md

 A base class for types that are easy to implement and easy to use like .NET enumerations but more flexible.

 ## Features
-* The key of the enumeration can be of any type (not just a number)
+* The key of the enumeration can be of any type (not just a number or string)
 * The enumeration can have arbitrary properties and methods
-* An item has an indication whether it is valid or not.
+* An item has an indication whether it is valid.
+	* Especially useful when fetching (invalid) data from a database or external data provider (like web services)
-* Easy querying for all enumeration items
+* Easy querying for all (valid) enumeration items
-* Easy lookup for an enumeration item having the key
+* Fast lookup for an enumeration item having the key
-* The enumeration can be converted to the type of the key and vice versa by libraries that are using the [TypeConverter](https://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter) internally (like [Newtonsoft.Json](https://www.newtonsoft.com/json))
+* The enumeration can be converted to the type of the key and vice versa by libraries that are using the [TypeConverter](https://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter) internally like [Newtonsoft.Json](https://www.newtonsoft.com/json) or model binder of [ASP.NET Core MVC / Web API](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding) (see [samples](samples))

 ## Example
 The enumeration `ProductCategory` has a key of type `string` and has no custom members.